Today's Bible Reading: Mark 14

 6 "Leave her alone," said Jesus.
 "Why are you bothering her?
 She has done a beautiful thing to me.
 7 The poor you will always have with you, and you can help them any time you want.
 But you will not always have me.
 8 She did what she could.
 She poured perfume on my body beforehand to prepare for my burial.
 9 Truly I tell you, wherever the gospel is preached throughout the world, what she has done will also be told, in memory of her."

 10 Then Judas Iscariot, one of the Twelve, went to the chief priests to betray Jesus to them.
 11 They were delighted to hear this and promised to give him money.
 So he watched for an opportunity to hand him over.
-(Mark 14:1-11)
+(Mark 14:1-11 NIV)

 Reflecting and Thinking

-After the suspense and building conflict with the Jewish leaders, we learn that it was one of Jesus' own who handed him over.
+After reading for three chapters of the suspense and building conflict with the Jewish leaders, we learn that it was one of Jesus' own who handed him over to the Jewish religious leaders.
 The suspense is all but over.
-Jesus has been predicting the events which will come to pass within the week.
+Jesus has been predicting the events which will now come to pass within the week.
 His anointing serves as validation.
-The events are not unfamiliar to most Bible students--the Lord's Supper with the institution of the new covenant meal, Gethsemane, the first of several trials, Peter's denial as predicted.
+The events are not unfamiliar to most Bible students -- the Lord's Supper with the institution of the new covenant meal, Gethsemane, the first of several trials, Peter's denial as predicted.

-Hope shines bright as we read the text--the gospel will be preached in the world.
-Wherever may suggest in lots of places.
-The events planned by God from eternity are certain, even though the Jewish leaders will think it was their idea.
+Hope shines bright as we read the text -- the gospel will be preached throughout the world.
+The word "wherever" refuses to place a limit -- everywhere.
+The events planned by God from eternity are certain; the outcome is never in doubt even though the Jewish leaders will think it was their idea.

-What do you think you would have thought about the expense of the anointing had you been there?
+What would you have thought about the expense of the anointing oil had you been there?
 This chapter suggests several different ways to respond to the message of Jesus.
-Which person in the chapter do you identify with most closely--the woman who anoints Jesus, those who complain about the expense, Judas, the Jewish leaders, disciples who cannot watch and pray, Peter?
+Which person in the chapter do you identify with most closely -- the woman who anoints Jesus, those who complain about the expense, Judas, the Jewish leaders, the disciples who cannot watch and pray, or Peter?